VB114514/LCE_HOW_TO_CHANGE/README.md

 # LCE_HOW_TO_CHANGE
 Noob?
 Nevermind!
 This repo can teach you how to add anything!

-(Updating, currently at chapter one, branch is unready now, please wait...)
+(Updating, currently at chapter one)

 ## Before You Start
 - New code in the test branch is LLM-generated based on my ideas